Team 980 meets on Tuesday from 6:00pm – 9:00pm and Saturday 11:00 am – 3:00 pm

 The FIRST Robotics Competition Team 980 ThunderBots, is an award-winning, non-profit organization of dedicated mentors, sponsors, and teachers working with students (through Grade 12) in a fast-paced robotics project.
 Each year, FIRST creates a new game to stimulate students’ critical thinking skills, providing an environment that encourages growth in problem-solving and teamwork.
 Our team engages students with professional mentors with years of experience in advanced development projects and business management.
 Besides creating and competing with a robot, our students also perform important non-engineering functions for the team, developing skills in marketing, communications, finance, and sound business practices.
 Additionally, FIRST graduates have access to over $16M dollars in college scholarships each year.
 We think of FIRST as a sport-like competition where all the students can become professionals.

-Team 980 students attend various schools in the northern Los Angeles area, including John Burroughs, Providence, Bellarmine-Jefferson, Verdugo Hills, high schools, smaller local academies and home-schooled studens.
-Team 980 competed in three FRC Rebound Rumble events in 2012.
-Highlights include the Los Angeles Regional and the inaugural Central Valley Regional Competitions.
-Our robotics team consisted of mostly rookie student members and three new mentors.
+Team 980 students attend various schools in the northern Los Angeles area, including John Burroughs, Bellarmine-Jefferson, Verdugo Hills High Schools, along with smaller local academies and home-schools.
+Team 980 competed in two FRC Aerial Assist events in 2014.
+Highlights include the Los Angeles Regional and the Inland Empire Regional Competitions.
+Our robotics team gained many new student members and some new mentors.
 We showed steady progress in these highly competitive events and made significant design improvements throughout the season.
-Even though we did not reach eliminations, we competed well with the best robots in FRC.
-Our last event of 2012, the Fall Classic was hosted by Team 980 at John Burroughs HS.
-Team 980 has successfully hosted this SoCal off-season event the past five years.
+In LA Regional, we made it into qualification rounds and became finalists.
+Our last event of 2013, the Fall Classic, was hosted by Team 980 at John Burroughs HS.
+Team 980 has successfully hosted this SoCal off-season event since 2008.

 The FIRST real-world experience helps mold our students into productive young adults.